St Botolph’s Church Trunch

 An early 15th century church

-In the centre of Trunch, surrounded by a lovely collection of cottages and the more modern Crown Inn, is St Botolph's church.
+In the centre of Trunch, surrounded by a lovely collection of cottages and the more modern Crown Inn, is St Botolph’s church (see new guidebook).
 Much of what you see of the church is early 15th century, built upon earlier foundations.

 Trunch Concerts take place once a month in St Botolph’s church.
 A large variety of excellent musicians and ensembles have performed here over the past few years.
 The medieval church offers an enchanting atmosphere and superb accoustics.